msiebert1/UCSC_spectral_pipeline/README.md

 - At the end of your iraf login.cl file, add the following line with the appropriate path:

      ```task disp='<your_iraf_directory>/disp.cl'```

-- in the folder "$UCSC_SPECPIPE/test_data" run the following command and
-follow the prompts.
-If all goes well - and if you interactively
-move the red aperture so that it's not centered on the galaxy -
-you will get a SN spectrum of 2018pj!
-If it crashes the first time,
-be sure to remove all the files and folders that IRAF created before
-running again.

-     ```QUICKLOOK.py -i -c```

 ------------